 Tri Committee Meeting Minutes:

-This funding plan addresses 4 components of HPMA forest lands fire risk and forest health improvement:
+Funding for 2021 addresses 6 components of HPMA Common Area and Owner Properties, for fire risk reduction and forest health improvement:

 To read more about forest management, fire control and resource protection: